How to Import Forms

 Navigate to the Import Page and Select Form Type

-• Click on "Import" in the left navigation menu
+- Click on "Import" in the top menu

 Note: You must be logged in to access the import feature.
 If you don't have an account, sign up here.